Warren, back in Oklahoma, sees tribal leaders in private

 Questions about Warren’s heritage first emerged during her race for the Senate in 2012, when reports surfaced that she had listed herself as a racial minority in an academic legal directory.

-Warren planned to speak later Sunday at a rally at the Oklahoma City high school she attended.

-Oklahoma City is the scene of a story Warren likes to tell on the campaign trail about her family’s struggle to maintain its foothold in the middle class in the early 1960s after her father had a heart attack and her mother returned to the workforce.
-Some of Warren’s three older brothers still live in Norman, about 20 miles south of Oklahoma City.
+Warren spoke later Sunday to a rally of more than 2,000 people at Northwest Classen, the Oklahoma City high school where she graduated, telling the familiar story of her family’s struggle to maintain its foothold in the middle class in the early 1960s after her father had a heart attack and her mother returned to the workforce.

+Warren also responded to a question from a member of the Kiowa Tribe about what policies she would embrace to help Native American people.
+She promised to maintain all of the U.S. trust and treaty obligations with tribal nations and to appoint a Cabinet-level post to represent them.

+“This is an opportunity for us as a country to reset our relationship with the tribal nations and be the kind of America going forward that we want to be,” she said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.